API Key Authentication¶

 The following example defines an API Key security scheme named apiKeyAuth

-, which sends X-API-Key
+, which expects X-API-Key

 as a request header.
 Here, apiKeyAuth